s390guy/SATK/README.SAMPLES.txt

                images.
 The object contains the usual TXT records, etc.  The TXT records contain the ELF executable itself.
-     embedded  Builds and tests various device type images created from an IPL ELF executable.
+     embedded  Builds and tests various device type images created from an IPL ELF executable that includes an embedded boot loader.
                The device image contains
-                  - just a program loaded by the IPL process and targeting various CPU architectures. or contains
-                  - an boot loader targeting various CPU architectures that
+                  - a boot loader targeting various CPU architectures that
                   - enters a program it loads from the device. external  Builds and tests various device type images created from:
                   - an IPL ELF executable targeting various CPU architectures and